mulesoft/api-console/README.md

 # The API Console

 MuleSoft's API Console is a full-fledged API documentation tool that generates mobile-friendly web documentation based on RAML (Restful API Modeling Language) documents.
-A mechanism provides direct interaction between the consumer and an API.
+In addition to providing documentation, the tool provides the capability for users to try out requests on the fly.

 ![](images/new-console-header.png)